Slamy/Wiki_MiSTer/Desktop-Linux.md

-Here is the release with full-featured [Desktop Linux with GUI](https://mega.nz/#!sdxw1RZB!XXPJ6Doz2uLLqYE3OlVltXKAZMvPKszssHqwSDicb6k)
+Here is the release with full-featured [Desktop Linux with GUI](https://mega.nz/#!sdxw1RZB!XXPJ6Doz2uLLqYE3OlVltXKAZMvPKszssHqwSDicb6k) and [Update 20180502](https://mega.nz/#!YVgFiDLD!9HDzwoGvwwb5NUSOSeo5yl1H7MzMBMW-SIQLx2FYe1g) (custom video mode support)

 Make sure you use MiSTer Linux release from 2018 Apr 7 or later.
 Extract the archive to the root of MiSTer SD card FAT partition.